Master's in Nursing; Family Nurse Practitioner

 - Students may take the following courses as a “non-degree seeking” student.
 No more than seven credits of course work as a “non-degree seeking student will be accepted toward the MSN program.
 Taking the courses below does not guarantee admission into the MSN program.

-- EPY 721 or KIN 751 Graduate Level Statistics, 3 credits (Pre-requisite for admission)
+- EPY 721 or KIN 751 Graduate Level Statistics, 3 credits (Prerequisite waived for Fall 2016 admits)

 - NURS 704 Pathophysiology, 3 credits